 Players life totals will begin the game at 20.

 A Planeswalker card in your deck is considered your Oathbreaker.
 This card is a Planeswalker card that will exist in the command zone and can be cast subject to normal timing restrictions.
-You may cast it again from the command zone with an additional cost of 2 generic mana for each time it has returned to the command zone.
+You may cast it again from the command zone with an additional cost of 2 generic mana for each time it has been cast from the command zone.
 This is an additional cost.
 Note you may have multiple Oathbreakers if they are using the partner game mechanic.

 Whenever your Oathbreaker changes zones you may return it to the command zone instead.